abysslover/deeptetrad/README.md

 2. Prepare a T-DNA map file
     - The file is a plain text file in which FTL names with T-DNA color orders are listed.
-    - An example (T-DNA.txt) is shown below:
+    - An example of "T-DNA.txt" is shown below:

 ```
 I1bc	GRC